SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 # Best practices for SuperOffice CRM Online apps

 Building integrations in the cloud requires a different mindset than onsite integrations.
-This guide presents concepts to consider when building online applications and provides suggestions for how to best work in this stateless environment.
+This guide presents concepts to consider when building online applications and provides suggestions for how to best work in this **stateless environment**.

 First and foremost, every application must have a solid testing foundation where every measurable metric is measured.
-This requirement is not limited to just your integration with SuperOffice but also frequently used 3rd-party applications.
-How will your application affect the performance of a tenant or one of the other applications used by that tenant?
-These are the type of questions you must ask yourself and have answers to when or if a tenant starts to complain about performance.
+This requirement is not limited to just your integration with SuperOffice but also frequently used 3rd-party applications. **How will your application affect the performance of a tenant or one of the other applications used by that tenant?** These are the type of questions you must ask yourself and have answers to when or if a tenant starts to complain about performance.

-There are a wide variety of things to consider, from authentication and basic connectivity issues to API usage, complex query analysis, and notifications.
+There is a wide variety of things to consider, from authentication and basic connectivity issues to API usage, complex query analysis, and notifications.

 The following content outlines these concerns and presents guidelines for you to think about while building or updating your applications.